How to Submit a PACM Proposal

-The name for the proposed PACM Title should be representative of the areas the new Title is expected to cover, which should in turn be reflected in the conference(s) whose proceedings will be published in the new Title.
+The name for the proposed PACM Title should be representative of the areas the new Title is expected to cover.
 A Title that plans to cover multiple areas should articulate a strong rationale for why the areas belong together.

 Proposed Conferences and Series Vision

-This section should identify the conference(s) whose proceedings are targeted for publication in a given PACM Title, and outline the model that will be used for their publication.
+This section should identify the conference(s) whose research articles are targeted for publication in a given PACM Title, and outline the model that will be used for their publication.

 A time-line identifying which conference would be included in the Title (and in what time-frame) should be provided together with information on why each conference qualifies for publication in PACM.

 Conferences targeting immediate publication in a PACM Title should provide information on the conference’s reputation, the level of quality of accepted papers, and how the conference’s selection process conforms with PACM’s principles.
 A description of the conference’s governance and how continuity will be ensured from year-to-year should also be provided.